Windows OS Hub

 </DefaultAssociations>

-The resulting XML file can be imported into a Windows 10 on other computers using DISM tool:
+The resulting XML file can be imported into a Windows on other computers using the DISM tool:

 Dism.exe /Online /Import-DefaultAppAssociations:C:\PS\DefaultAssoc.xml

 Important.
-These settings to map file extensions to apps will be applied only to new user profiles during the first logon.
+These settings to map file extensions to apps will be applied only to new user profiles during at first logon.
+If you receive an App default reset notification error during the import, check the syntax of the XML file.

-You can also import these settings to the offline Windows image in the WIM file.
+You can also import association settings to an offline Windows image in a WIM file (which you use to deploy Windows to new computers).
 First, you have to mount the image:

 Dism /Mount-Image /ImageFile:C:\mnt\images\install.wim /MountDir:C:\mnt\offline